 - eases kidney, gall bladder, and thyroid problems

 Azurite for healing

 Azurite is supposed to have inherent healing energy and helps to enhance health and well-being.
 It is supposed to help in communication with higher spirits and enhance psychic awareness, psychic skills, and psychic abilities.

 Azurite for meditation

-Azurite is used for meditation to increase concentration and the positive flow of energy.
+Azurite is used during meditation to increase concentration and the positive flow of energy.
 It is supposed to help enter the state of meditation easily.
-It is believed that the presence of copper in Azurite helps to increase the flow of energy within the body.
+It is believed that the presence of copper in azurite helps to increase the flow of energy within the body.

 © 2014 Nithya Venkat